terrylp/terrypalo.github.io/essays/jwt-django.md

 ---
 layout: essay
 type: essay
-title: "Keeping your APIs one step at a time."
+title: "Keeping your APIs authenticated one step at a time."
 date: 2017-09-17
 labels:
   - Django